elibroftw/blog.elijahlopez.ca/content/posts/aspnet-global-json-options.md

 ```

 If you don't know how to set default Json serializer options for the controller, read [ASP.NET Core Optional Json Fields](/posts/aspnet-optional-json-fields).

+I'm not sure why this was a draft, but I made it public again.